utrechtzouk/utrechtzouk.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: "Welcome to the Utrecht Zouk Dance School"
+description: "Our goal is to help build the Zouk community - including classes on progressing levels, organise/promote opportunities for social dance, host/give workshops, and much more"
+seo:
+  name: Utrecht Brazilian Zouk
+  type: Organization
 ---

+To grow and support the Brazilian Zouk community in and around Utrecht we organise weekly Zouk classes on progressing levels, organise & promote opportunities for social dancing, workshops, and other activities!

 ![alt text](/international-zouk-day-2018.jpg "International Zouk Day Flashmob 2018")

-Welcome to the Utrecht Brazilian Zouk dance school!
-To grow and support the Brazilian Zouk community in and around Utrecht we organise weekly Zouk classes on progressing levels, organise and promote opportunities for social dancing, workshops and other activities!

-Upcoming!
+## Upcoming!
 Join our free try-out classes for Beginners and Intermediate dancers on Wednesday 10th of April @Sportcafe de Dreef!

-Our current schedule for our weekly Zouk classes:
+Our current weekly Zouk Classes Schedule:

 * Wednesdays in [Sportcafé de Dreef](https://www.google.com/maps/place/Sportcafe+De+Dreef/@52.1210203,5.1168421,17z/data=!3m1!4b1!4m5!3m4!1s0x47c66f20f13d3cad:0x4866ca24be334309!8m2!3d52.1210203!4d5.1190308):
   - 19:00 Beginners 1